Financing Your Executive MBA

 Apply for aid early in application process

 The Executive MBA Admissions team suggests you apply for financial aid early in your application process.
 Don’t simply assume you won’t be eligible.
 A variety of factors determines your eligibility for a particular form of financial aid, including your citizenship status.

 For most students, the first step is to complete the Free Application for Federal Student Aid (FAFSA), a form used by almost every college and university.
 To fill out the FAFSA, go to the Domestic Process page.
 Olin requires you to complete the form to be eligible for financial aid.

 Regardless of your income level and assets, student loans are available to help you meet the cost of your graduate education.
 See Types of Loans for information about Stafford, PLUS, and private alternative loans.
 Grants generally aren’t available for Executive MBA candidates.

-In addition, Washington University offers a monthly payment plan that allows you to spread all or part of each academic year's expenses over nine or 10 equal monthly payments.
+In addition, Washington University offers a monthly payment plan that allows you to spread all or part of each academic year's expenses over several monthly payments.
 The payment plan can be combined with any of the low-interest financing options.
-You’ll be charged an annual $65 enrollment fee that includes tuition protection insurance coverage.
+You’ll be charged a $40 enrollment fee that includes tuition protection insurance coverage.
 For additional information, visit the Student Financial Services website.

 Executive MBA Scholarships